hardaker/pyfsdb/docs/tools/pdbsplitter.md

 ### pdbsplitter - split an FSDB file into multiple files

 `pdbsplitter` splits a single FSDB file into a series of output files.
+This could be achieved by running `dbcol` multiple times, but `pdbsplitter` should be faster when processing many columns.

 #### Example input (*myfile.fsdb*):